IBM/credit-risk-workshop-cpd/workshop/openscale-fastpath/README.md

   ![OpenScale Insight Dashboard Tile Open](../.gitbook/assets/images/openscale/openscale-fp-model-viewmonitors.png)

 * Click the `Endpoints` menu on the left, then the Endpoints tab.
 Use the Endpoint pulldown to select `Debiased transactions`.
 This is the REST endpoint that offers a debiased version of the credit risk ML model, based on the features that were configured (i.e. Sex and Age).
-It will present an inference, that attempts to remove the bias that has been detected.
+It will present an inference that attempts to remove the bias that has been detected.

   ![OpenScale Monitors Endpoints](../.gitbook/assets/images/openscale/openscale-fp-endpoints.png)